-Figure 4: N.R.Persiyaninova at ZTF-135.
+Lidia Kostina, a truly zealous observer, was a living reproach for an observer who was careless or negligent.
+Some observers sometimes called the unstable weather with rapidly changing clouds "the weather of Lydia Dmitrievna".
+For its long observing life at ZTF-135 (20.05.1956-28.08.2001), Lidia Kostina obtained 32075 instant latitudes during 2279 nights.
 Despite being very busy, along with the scientific activities Lidia Kostina has a lot of historical research.
 Their main theme was women of science, women astronomers.
-And no wonder, it was a vivid example of Sophia Vasilievna Romanskaya, the most active observer and scientists working in the ZTF-135 group in 1918-1962.
-It was to her that Lidia Kostina's first biographical article was devoted.
+And no wonder - after all, it was a vivid example of Sophia Vasilievna Romanskaya, the most active observer and scientists working in the ZTZ-135 group in 1918-1962.
+It was to her that Lydia Kostina's first biographical article was devoted.
 Among about 70 her publications, 12 papers were on the history of astronomy.
 As a specialist and a person, Lidia Kostina enjoyed great respect among colleagues.
 She was very sociable and open, always ready to answer a question, share experiences, interesting information.
-She was an active traveller and often put her notes about an interesting tourist or business trip in the hand-made wall newspaper, which was issued at the Observatory in that time.
+She was an active traveler and often put her notes about an interesting tourist or business trip in the hand-made wall newspaper, which was issued of the observatory in that time.